jhidding/adhesion-code/adhesion_example.md

 }
 ```

 ## The power diagram

 The power diagram is the dual of the regular triangulation.
 CGAL supports saving the power diagram directly as an OFF file, or alternatively to send information to GeomView.
 For our purpose these options are not good enough.
 Our goal is to make a picture of the structures.
 For this we need to filter out any structures below a certain threshold.
 Then we want to store the density of the walls along with the faces and the density of filaments along with the edges.

 In this case we'll store them as Wavefront OBJ files.
 This is a text based file format, so we can't store too large amounts of data.
-However, it is well supported by most visualisation toolkits and has the option to store a little bit of extra data in the texture coordinates.
+However, it is well supported by most visualisation tool-kits and has the option to store a little bit of extra data in the texture coordinates.
 Texture coordinates are normally used to map images onto 3D surfaces, hence they have two dimensions, $u$ and $v$.
 We'll only use the $u$ coordinate to store the density of the walls.
-The procedure for saving OBJ files is given in the [Appendix](#obj-file-format).
+The procedure for saving OBJ files is given in the supplementary material.

 We'll define the function that computes the duals of the regular triangulation and stores it in a structure we call `Mesh<Point, double>`.